 Cheyenne is a 5.34-petaflops, high-performance computer built for NCAR by SGI.
+The hardware was delivered in September 2016 at the NCAR-Wyoming Supercomputing Center (NWSC) and became operational at the beginning of 2017.
 An SGI ICE XA Cluster, the Cheyenne supercomputer features 145,152 latest-generation Intel Xeon processor cores in 4,032 dual-socket nodes (36 cores/node) and 313 TB of total memory.
-In operation since 2017, Cheyenne is slated to be decommissioned in July 2022.

-The Casper cluster is a heterogeneous system of 22 specialized analysis and visualization nodes, 10 large-memory, multi-GPU nodes, and 64 nodes for high-throughput computing.
-The system’s dense GPU configurations support explorations in machine learning (ML) and deep learning (DL) in atmospheric and related sciences.
+The Casper cluster is a heterogeneous system of specialized analysis and visualization resources and large-memory, multi-GPU nodes.
+In addition to nodes configured for analysis and visualization, it includes others that feature large-memory, dense GPU configurations to support explorations in machine learning (ML) and deep learning (DL) in atmospheric and related sciences.

 The NCAR Campaign Storage file system is intended for use by the NCAR labs and universities as space for storing project data on publication timescales.
 The disk-based system has a five-year data-retention policy.

 This central file and data storage resource consists of file system servers and storage devices that are shared by the Cheyenne system and the Casper nodes.
 The GLADE scratch system features a total capacity of 15 PB and individual default quotas of 10 TB.

 The Quasar archive is a cold archive for storing curated data collections that have an indefinite lifetime.
 It is not designed to serve data or to store data that will be frequently accessed, overwritten, or deleted.
 (Active data should be on GLADE or Campaign Storage rather than on Quasar.)